Helping Ensure Everyone’s Safety

 No-Shows and Late Cancellations:

 Riders are responsible for being ready to board at the beginning of their 30 minute pick-up window.
 Riders that are not ready within 5 minutes of the bus’ arrival will be considered a no-show.
-Riders canceling their ride less than two hours before the scheduled arrival may be recorded as a no-show.
+Riders canceling their ride less than two hours before the scheduled arrival may be recorded as a late cancel.

 Service suspension will occur with 3 documented valid no-shows in a 30 day period: